icedpygui/IcedPyGui-Python-Examples/README.md

       align=IpgAlignment.Center)
 ```

 So, the window was added using an window_id, title, size and position, followed by a container and column.
 The ids are a key part of IPG and can be consider the glue that holds everything together.
 Each time there is an add command, a corresponding structure is initialized and stored in a Mutex using a HashMap with an integer id.
-Once Iced is started, the mutext is copied over to the gui app and a recursive routine is called to create the nested tree for all of the containers and widgets which is used by Iced to display.
+Once Iced is started, the mutext is copied over to the GUI app and a recursive routine is called to create the nested tree for all of the containers and widgets which is used by Iced to display.
 If your program needs additional widgets later, you can either create them initially and hide them (revealing during a callback) or create new ones during a callback.
 You can modify all of the widgets during a callback procedure where the command update_item() is used.
 You can also move widgets from container to container very easily.
-You will see some of this in the demo code below.

 Note how the ids are used.
 A container must have a window_id because Iced is a multi-window GUI, we need to know which window to put it in.
 In addition, if a container goes into another container, then the parent_id is needed.
 Ids have to be unigue in a window but not between windows.
 To avoid confusion though it's best to try and keep them unique.
-If you use a class for your probram, the ids can be predefined and a variable name can be used in the id field.
+If you use a class for your program, the ids can be predefined and a variable name can be used in the id field.
 This helps prevent typos since you get a hint list.
+You can see this approach in the examples that use a class.

 A quick word on width_fill parameter.
 Almost all containers and widgets have a width and height.
 The parameter width and height take a float number.
-The width_fill and height_fill is bool and overrides the float.
+The width_fill and height_fill is a boolean type and overrides the float.
 The fill parameters will cause the width of the container or widget to fill the available space.
 This works pretty good in most cases but there are some cases where there is a conflict as you'll see in some of the examples.

 The column was added because the container holds only one widget and we need a container that holds more.
 We could have not used a container but only a column but then we would need to add spaces to get the items centered horizontally since a column only centers vertically.
 So the container just made it easier.
 Aligning can be troublesome but if you use the debug=Ture feature for the window, you'll be able to see the container outlines.
 This helps a lot in troubleshooting the alignment issues.